Rise to Success: Career Highlights of Michael Strahan

 From career breakthroughs to professional milestones, explore how Michael Strahan made an impact.

-Michael Strahan is a retired American professional football player and current television personality.
-He spent his entire 15-year NFL career as a defensive end for the New York Giants, where he established himself as a premier pass rusher.
-Strahan holds the NFL record for most sacks in a single season.
-He capped off his career with a Super Bowl XLII victory over the New England Patriots in 2007 and was inducted into the Pro Football Hall of Fame in 2014.
-Following his football career, he transitioned to television, becoming a prominent host and journalist.
+Michael Strahan is a prominent American television personality and former professional football player.
+He spent his entire 15-year NFL career as a defensive end for the New York Giants.
+Renowned for his pass-rushing skills, Strahan holds the NFL record for single-season sacks.
+He capped off his career with a Super Bowl XLII victory in 2007 against the New England Patriots.
+His achievements on the field led to his induction into the Pro Football Hall of Fame in 2014.
+After retiring from football, he transitioned into a successful career as a television host and journalist.

 1991: Leads SWAC in Sacks

-In 1991, Michael Strahan led the Southwestern Athletic Conference (SWAC) with 14.5 quarterback sacks.
+In 1991, as a junior, Michael Strahan led the Southwestern Athletic Conference (SWAC) with 14.5 quarterback sacks.

 In 1992, Michael Strahan was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.